JozefStodulski/Haskell-Instant-Runoff-Voting/README.md

 * Majority support as the winning condition:
 Replaced with unanimity as the winning condition.
 The function to determin the winner, given unanimity, is far simpler than the equivelent, given majority.
 Explicitly testing for unanimity better explesses the goal of reaching consensus.
+Unanimity is achieved when no other candidate has support, or by extension, when no other candidate remains non-disqualified.

 * Redistributing ballots from the weakest candidates to the stronger:
 Replaced with the disqualification of the weakest candidate and recounting of all ballots.